 We cannot expect toddlers (under two years of age) to learn to follow household rules because they are incapable of understanding the concept of a rule.
 They live very much in present time, and we need to handle each situation patiently as if it were entirely new.
 It is for this reason that we need to build limits into a toddler's environment as much as possible by baby-proofing our homes.
 When unacceptable behavior does occur in a child this young, rather than attempt to set rules, the best approach is to determine what the child's needs are at the moment and find acceptable ways to meet those needs.
 For example, if your daughter tears your unread magazines, you can place them out of reach, but give her old ones to tear up.

 By two years of age, most children begin to understand the concept of rules and are able to remember and follow a limited number.
 But we should not expect too much of a two- or three-year-old.
 Gradually, during the early childhood years, children can remember more household rules and are generally willing to follow them, provided their immediate needs are not being thwarted.
 When giving rules, it is always more effective if we explain, in language the child can understand, why certain limits must be set. (ex: "You may play with water in the bathroom but not in the living room, because I don't want the rug to get wet.")
 Be prepared to give reminders as needed.

 One effective way to communicate information is to let natural consequences occur, when appropriate.
 For example, if your son chooses not to clean up his room, he may need to suffer the consequence of not being able to find a favorite toy when he wants it.
 He will learn the value of keeping an orderly room much more effectively this way than by parental lecturing or control.
-Although natural consequences can be helpful, I do not recommend creating artificial or "logical" consequences, because children often experience these as punishment, and become angry and resentful.
+Although natural consequences can be helpful, I do not recommend creating artificial or "logical" consequences, because children often experience these as punishment, and they become angry and resentful.